 An engaging crime blog by author and crime writer Patrick H Moore which explores true crime through discussion articles, a look at crime in literature, and of course serial killers and mass murderers.

-A fact-based true crime website from journalists JJ Maloney and J Patrick O’Connor covering all areas of crime, criminals and criminal justice.
-From organized crime, serial killers and capital punishment to celebrity crime, historical crimes and government corruption, this is a well written site with more than enough topics and cases to keep you occupied for hours.
+A fact-based true crime website covering crime, criminals, and criminal justice.
+From organized crime, serial killers, and capital punishment to celebrity crime, historical crimes, and government corruption.

-Dark obsessions in a gritty website for fans of true crime, horror, mysteries and historical crimes.
+The Line-Up is a gritty website for fans of true crime, horror, mysteries, and historical crimes.
 Including sections for books and podcasts along with a weekly newsletter full of more grisly tales.

 Historical True Crime Blogs & Cold Cases Websites

-The author website of Ann Marie Ackermann with a fascinating historical true crime blog providing in-depth articles on the history of crime, forensic science and historical true crime in Germany and the Civil War.
-This is a site with unique articles you always learn from and discover new gems of crime history you didn’t know about before.
+A fascinating historical true crime blog providing in-depth articles on the history of crime, forensic science, and historical true crime in Germany and the Civil War.

 Crime Psychology & Criminal Law Blogs